King Abdullah Petroleum Studies and Research Center: Governance

+(KSPP).
+Senior advisors to the Board include former president Adam Sieminski.The current President of KAPSARC is Fahad Alajlan.
+He assumed the role in August 2021.

 Campus

 The KAPSARC campus in Riyadh contains both a Residential Campus (called the REC, located on the west side) and a Research and Office Complex (called the ROC, on the east side).
 The 70,000 square meters Research and Office Complex was designed by Zaha Hadid, and supported by Event Communications.
 Hadid received the commission after a 2009 design competition.
 It opened in October 2017 and received a LEED Platinum certification.
 The complex consists of five interlocking buildings, a research center, a computer center, a conference center, a library and the Musalla, a place for prayer.

 Research initiatives and publications

 In 2019, KAPSARC created four energy-economics products.
 The products will provide insights and recommendations for energy security, diversify economic resources, and curb climate change.
 One of its models is called the KAPSARC Energy Model (KEM).

 In 2019 the center's publications in 10 initiatives – including energy, economy, oil, electricity, transportation, and climate change – rose by 32.5% compared with 2018, from 86 to 114 studies.

 The center introduced more than 1250 open-access models and research tools to advance the understanding of energy economics and environment policy pathways.

 In 2022, KAPSARC launched the second edition of the Circular Carbon Economy Index, a tool to compare how 64 countries are deploying various methods and technologies to reduce their CO_{2} emissions.

 Launched during the UN Climate Change Conference, COP27, the CCE Index covers 90% of the global economy and carbon emissions.
 The number of countries included in the Index has increased from 30 to 64, compared with the first index that was launched during COP26 in Glasgow.
 The launched CCE is based on four Rs, namely, reducing, recycling, reusing, and removing.